(12) Deeper Understanding of Mod Batteries - Part I

 AW 18650 Protected ICR battery

-ICR, or Cobalt electrode batteries were the original form of lithium ion batteries.
-These batteries could handle most factory-made atomizers such as found in clearomizers or cartomizers.
-ICR batteries were known for their higher capacities and were suited for the early "average" vapor's device, but they are not at all well suited for use in advanced devices such as a regulated variable voltage mod or a mechanical mod with RBA attachment.
+ICR (Li-ion), or Cobalt electrode batteries were the original form of lithium ion batteries.
+These batteries could handle most factory-made atomizers found in earlier clearomizers or cartomizers.
+ICR batteries were known for their higher capacities and were suited for the early "entry level" vaping devices, but they are not at all well suited for use in advanced devices such as a regulated variable voltage mod or a mechanical mod with RBA attachment.

 Using Ohm's Law, running a device at 4.2v with a 1.8 ohm coil will draw 2.3 amps from the battery.
 This is safely below the 2.65 amp rating of the average 2600 mAh ICR 18650 battery.
 However, using a homemade 1.0 ohm coil at 4.2v on a RBA will draw 4.2 amps which is way over that battery's rating and would not be safe to use.